Metal-to-insulator transition in Pt-doped TiSe$_2$ driven by emergent network of narrow transport channels

-J.C., C.L., and E.M. acknowledge support from National Science Foundation Grant No. DMR-1629374.
-U.C., J.Z., and J.L. acknowledge support from National Science Foundation Grant No. DMR-1629237.
-M.S., J.M., and M.Y. acknowledge support from Sino-Swiss Science and Technology Cooperation, Grant No. IZLCZ2-170075).
-D.I, Z.W., and V.M. acknowledge support from National Science Foundation Grant No. DMR-1629068.
-R.A. acknowledge support from JSPS Kakenhi Grant No. 16H06345.
-K.L. and N.T. acknowledge support from National Science Foundation Grant No. DMR-1629382.
+\begin{small} K.L. and N.T. acknowledge support from National Science Foundation (NSF) Grant No.~DMREF-1629382.
+J.C., C.L.H., and E.M. acknowledge support from NSF Grant No.~DMREF-1629374.
+D.I., Z.W., and V.M. acknowledge support from NSF Grant No.~DMREF-1629068.
+J.L., J.Z., and U.C acknowledge support from NSF Grant No.~DMREF-1629237.
+M.S., J.M., and M.Y. were supported by the Sino-Swiss Science and Technology Cooperation Grant No.~IZLCZ2-170075.
+R.A. acknowledges the financial support of Japan Society for the Promotion of Science Kakenhi Grant No.~16H06345. \end{small}